ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/ha-dr.md

 To protect your data across more than one region against the disaster scenario where the entire region fails, you need to define your own cross-region backup policy.
 To create cross-region data redundancy, you need to have regular backups of your complete databases from your service instance in a region, and when the region is unavailable, you can provision a new service instance in another available region to restore your database manually.
 For detailed instructions on backing up and restoring your data in a different region, see [Backing up and restoring your databases using IBM Cloud Object Storage](/docs/services/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-backup_postgresql_databases).

+Time of restoration varies, depending on the size of your data and network condition.
+For your reference, it takes about 45 minutes to restore data of 10G from Poughkeepsie to a {{site.data.keyword.ihsdbaas_postgresql_full}} service instance deployed in Dallas.
+Therefore, to minimize the impact of region-wide failures, you need to plan ahead, for example, by having a service instance in a second region as a cold standby.

 ## Automatic database backups in all availability zones
 {: #automatic-daily-backups}